xizon/Uix-Slides/readme.txt

 6. The Uix Slides plugin allows users to easily enable a "Customizer Page" to themes.
 Go to "Appearance -> Customize".

+7. You can overview the original styles to overwrite it.
+It will be on creating new styles to your website, without modifying original ".css" files.
+Go to "Appearance -> Customize".

 == Changelog ==